 In order to obtain a Harrisonburg City Business License, you must have a definite place of business.
 A definite place of business is an office or location where a regular and continuous course of dealing occurs.
 In the City of Harrisonburg, zoning laws may prohibit your business from operating at certain locations, such as a residence.
 The address for your business must be approved by the Zoning Administrator for the City.

-Any person, partnership, limited liability partnership, limited liability company, or corporation using a name which does not identify the owner of the business must register a trade name with the Rockingham County Circuit Court.
+Any person, partnership, limited liability partnership, limited liability company, or corporation using a name which does not identify the owner of the business must register a trade name with the State Corporation Commission.
 Registering this name does not prevent your business name from being used by any other business.
 It is done to assist the public by providing information as to the person with whom the public will be dealing.
-There is a $10 fee to register this name.
-This fee is paid to the Rockingham County Circuit Court.
+There is a fee to register this name.

 Due Date: March 1